 [Section 43 amended by No. 58 of 2010 s.
 95 and 134.]

-44. Real estate sales representatives to be registered etc.
+44. Real estate sales representatives must be registered etc.

 (1) On and after the appointed day 3, a person not being a licensee who is the holder of a current triennial certificate shall not act as, or carry out any of the functions of, a real estate sales representative unless he is the holder of a current certificate of registration and he acts, or carries out those functions, for and on behalf of a licensee who is the holder of a current triennial certificate, or for and on behalf of a developer.